aprendiztecFirst/dio-lab-vibe-coding-app-financas/README.md

-# 💸 App de Finanças Pessoais do Venilton com Vibe Coding
+# 💸 App de Finanças Pessoais do aprendizte com Vibe Coding

-Este projeto foi desenvolvido como um Desafio de Projeto da DIO de Vibe Coding utilizando o Lovable e o Copilot Web.
-A proposta é criar um aplicativo de organização financeira pessoal baseado em interações em linguagem natural.

----

 ## 📝 PRD Refinado no Copilot Web